metrumresearchgroup/pkgr/README.md

   - Installing packages quickly in parallelized layers (determined by the dependency tree)
   - Allowing users to control things like what repo a given package is retrieved from and what Makevars it is built with
   - Showing users a holistic view of their R Environment (`pkgr inspect --deps --tree`) and how that environment would be changed on another install (`pkgr plan`)
-  - Providing timely error messages and halting the installation process whenever the environment described in the pkgr.yml file will not be achieved
+  - Providing timely error messages and halting the installation process immediately when something goes wrong during the installation process (such as a package not being available, a repository being unreachable, etc.)

-## More info to come as we progress!
+# More info to come as we progress!

 As we continue development, we intend to answer the questions:
 - How does pkgr integrate with [Packrat](https://rstudio.github.io/packrat/)?